OpenLearningAnalyticsPlatform/OpenLAP-AnalyticsMethodsFramework/README.md

 classes that extend it to be used by the OpenLAP.

 #### Concrete Methods
-* A concrete initialization method `initialize` that takes a `OLAPDataSet` and a `OLAPPortConfiguration` as parameters.
+* A concrete initialization method `initialize` that takes a `OpenLAPDataSet` and a `OpenLAPPortConfig` as parameters.
-The `AnalyticsMethod` will use this to set it's input `OLAPDataSet` if the `OLAPPortConfiguration` is valid.
+The `AnalyticsMethod` will use this to set it's input `OpenLAPDataSet` if the `OpenLAPPortConfig` is valid.
-* A concrete `execute()` method that returns the `AnalyticsMethod` output `OLAPDataSet` after executing it's main algorithm, i.e. the `implementationExecution` method.
-The reason for this is that the main implementation must guarantee that the output is consistent with what the adversited output `OLAPDataSet` informs.
-Typically, any class using an `AnalyticsMethod` will first initialize it with some Data in the form of a `OLAPDataSet` and a `OLAPPortConfiguration`, and then will use the `execute()` method to obtain the result of using the concrete Analytics Method over the provided data.
+* A concrete `execute()` method that returns the `AnalyticsMethod` output `OpenLAPDataSet` after executing it's main algorithm, i.e. the `implementationExecution` method.
+The reason for this is that the main implementation must guarantee that the output is consistent with what the adversited output `OpenLAPDataSet` informs.
+Typically, any class using an `AnalyticsMethod` will first initialize it with some Data in the form of a `OpenLAPDataSet` and a `OpenLAPPortConfig`, and then will use the `execute()` method to obtain the result of using the concrete Analytics Method over the provided data.
-* The methods `getInputPorts` and `getOutputPorts` allow other classes to obtain the `OLAPColumnConfigurationData` of the input and output `OLAPDataSet` properties of the developed Analytis Method.
+* The methods `getInputPorts` and `getOutputPorts` allow other classes to obtain the `OpenLAPColumnConfigData` of the input and output `OpenLAPDataSet` properties of the developed Analytis Method.
 This enables an automated way of the Analytics Method to make available the configuration it requires in order to be executed and the structure of its output once it is executed.

 ### Abstract Methods
 * The `implementationExecution` realizes the main algorithm of the  Analytis Method.
 It will be used by the `execute` method described above.
-This method is where the developer will write the main algorithm, mainipulate the input data and output it into the output `OLAPDataSet` of the implementation of the `AnalyticsMethod`.
-It is important to note that the developer is responsible of outputing the result of the algorithm into the  `AnalyticsMethod` output `OLAPDataSet`, since it is the output proeprty the one that is returned by the `execute` method.
+This method is where the developer will write the main algorithm, mainipulate the input data and output it into the output `OpenLAPDataSet` of the implementation of the `AnalyticsMethod`.
+It is important to note that the developer is responsible of outputing the result of the algorithm into the  `AnalyticsMethod` output `OpenLAPDataSet`, since it is the output proeprty the one that is returned by the `execute` method.
 * If the developer desires to use PMML [PMML](#references), then it is possible to allow the Framework to provide validation of the PMML XML during upload.
 The `hasPMML` method must then return `True` in order for the Analytics